privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 ## Limiting Public Information

 The best way to ensure your data is private is to simply not put it out there in the first place.
 Deleting information you can find about yourself online is one of the best first steps you can take to regain your privacy.
 Use email aliases, secondary phone numbers, and lie about your real information (name, birthday, "security" questions) whenever possible.
 If you have already submitted your real information to various different sites, employ disinformation and submitted various fake information related to the same online identity and make your real information indistinguishable from the fake one.

+## Bad Practices

+As a beginner, you may often fall into some bad practices while making a threat model.
+These include:

+- Solely focusing on advertising networks instead of service providers as a whole
+- Heavy reliance on badness enumeration for privacy instead of systematically solving the problem
+- Blindly trusting open source software
+- Heavy reliance on privacy policies
+- Blindly shifting trust from one service provider to another